Temporary Cash Assistance Program (TCA)

 - Provide verification for all members for whom you are applying for benefits

 - Complete theTCA application form

-Families eligible for federally funded TCA are automatically eligible for Medical Assistance but not all families eligible for federally funded TCA are eligible for the Food Supplement Program ,formerly Food Stamps.
+Families eligible for federally funded TCA are not automatically eligible for the Food Supplement Program, formerly Food Stamps.

 Financial eligibility requirements test all income and assets of the members in the assistance unit unless they are otherwise excluded.
 Income, earned or unearned, cannot exceed the allowable benefit amount for the assistance unit size.
 Assets cannot exceed the current limit of $2000.
 If financial eligibility is not met, the entire assistance unit is ineligible.